slackhq/slack-api-docs/methods/groups.mark.md

-This method moves the read cursor in a private group.
+This method moves the read cursor in a private channel.

 ## Arguments